Xuechunzi Bai

 PNAS, 2021 [pdf]

-As diversity increases, people paradoxically perceive social groups as more similar.
+As diversity increases, people paradoxically perceive social groups as more similar

 Xuechunzi Bai, Miguel Ramos, Susan Fiske